Birthdate: 24 August 1873

 International debut: 20.02.1897 vs. Ireland

 Last appearance: 02.04.1898

 Contract expiry: May 1898

 Win ratio: 44.93% W: 62 D: 30 L: 46

 Total LFC games/goals: 138 / 51

 Bradshaw moved to Thames Ironworks (later West Ham) in the summer of 1899 and was made club captain.
 He played his last game of football on 9 December 1899 in which he scored a goal in a 2-1 loss against Millwall.
 He got kicked in the leg and was ordered to rest for three weeks.
 On Christmas morning Harry watched Spurs play Portsmouth.
-After the match he went with some of the players to the Bell and Hare close by, where he had one glass of whiskey.
-At 2:15 pm he went home to his residence at 5 Shelbourne Road, Tottenham.
-No sooner had he entered the house when he vomited excessively.
-He threw himself on his bed and complained of violent pains in the head and chest.
+At 2:15 pm he went home to his residence at 5 Shelbourne Road, Tottenham where a short while later he vomited excessively and complained of violent pains in the head and chest.
 Before a doctor could attend to him 26-year-old Harry had a fit and died!